zaboople/essay/Software/ORM2-RDM2.md

 But what about customers then?
 In our architecture, are customers puppets, with us pulling strings and making their arms & legs wave around?
 Actually, no. The customer is external to us, and we don't control them.
 Our job is to receive commands from the customer, do our best to carry those commands out, and properly account for everything.
 Tracking customer actions is not the same as _simulating_ them.
 So what we might call a "Customer Object" is merely the information we need to know about the customer, not a behavioral simulation.

 We _could_ build a customer simulation engine for testing, with little customer puppets (so to speak) that _do_ things and try to buy stuff from our system.
 We'd need to model customer behavior in our little puppets as realistically as possible, and maybe even hyper-realistically, so that a lot of our customers are criminals, institutional patients, dogs, small children, and so forth, to verify that our system can tolerate any and all abuse.
-But this is a whole different thing, and if you're jealous, maybe you should've taken that job in quality assurance that you turned your nose up at.
+But this is a whole different thing, and if you're jealous, maybe you should've taken that job in quality assurance (the job you turned up your nose at).

 ## Divide and Conquer Is Just a Heuristic

-It might seem that our Solomon-ian strategy of doling out bits and pieces of responsibility to whatever objects happen along consitutes a divide-and-conquer strategy, but divide-and-conquer only works when the separate parties can act with true independence, and this is unlikely when we are implementing a transactional process of *relationally* (as in RDBMS) related steps.
+It might seem that our King Solomonian strategy of doling out bits and pieces of responsibility to whatever objects happen along consitutes a divide-and-conquer strategy, but divide-and-conquer only works when the separate parties can act with true independence, and this is unlikely when we are implementing a transactional process of *relationally* (as in RDBMS) related steps.
 We'll only end up with a confusing game of hopscotch where we have to chase a process from file to file to file to file to file.

 We know we're using the Rich Domain Model, in fact, when we have so many files open in our editor, we can hardly keep track of them, and yet we're only trying to understand a single narrative.
 We'll end up with a book-of-the-month club where each book is actually other books chopped up by chapter and reassembled haphazardly; to derive a coherent narrative we'll have to wait until all the books arrive and open them all at once.
 We've actually *rejected the narrative itself* and demoted it to second-class status.

-From an art-school standpoint, this is certainly very artistic and postmodern, but from a business standpoint, well, William Burroughs was definitely not a competent software engineer, and apparently art school didn't pan out for you anyhow...
+From an art-school standpoint, this is certainly very artistic and postmodern, but from a business standpoint, well, William Burroughs was definitely not a competent software engineer, and apparently art school didn't pan out for either of us anyhow...

 ## There Is A Simulation In Here After All